- November 13 - 14, 2025 -

 Chief Operations Officer, Active Wellness

-Learn why Longevity isn’t hacked and how it’s built like a pyramid—starting with a strong foundation and rising toward advanced enhancements.
+Learn why longevity isn’t hacked and how it’s built like a pyramid—starting with a strong foundation and rising toward advanced enhancements.
 This session introduces a holistic, science-based framework for achieving long-term health and vitality by focusing on the core pillars that prevent disease and promote optimal aging: physical activity, metabolic health, quality sleep, and emotional well-being.
 Participants will explore how these foundational elements are deeply interconnected and why sustainable lifestyle choices—not quick fixes—are the key to reducing the risk of nearly every chronic disease.
 Attendees will leave with practical insights on how to build a resilient base for lifelong wellness and make informed decisions about advanced interventions.

 11:45 AM – 1:45 PM